heyiamsudhir/Text-Summarization_Project/README.md

 Tokenization: Split the text into individual tokens (words or subwords) to prepare for further processing.

 Stemming or Lemmatization: Reduce words to their base or root form to normalize the vocabulary and improve model performance.

+3.Feature Engineering

+Task:

+Create new features or transform existing features to enhance the predictive power of the model.

+Steps:

+Feature scaling: Scale numerical features to ensure they have similar ranges and prevent one feature from dominating others.

+Encoding categorical variables: Convert categorical variables into numerical representations suitable for machine learning algorithms (e.g., one-hot encoding or label encoding).

+Feature selection: Select a subset of relevant features to reduce dimensionality and improve model efficiency.

+4.Train-Test Split

+Task:

+Divide the dataset into training and testing sets to evaluate model performance.

+Steps:

+Split the dataset: Divide the dataset into training and testing sets, typically using a specified ratio (e.g., 80% training, 20% testing).

+Stratified sampling: Ensure that the distribution of classes or target variables is similar across the training and testing sets to avoid bias.

+5.Data Normalization or Standardization

+Task:

+Scale numerical features to a similar range to improve model convergence and performance.

+Steps:

+Normalization: Scale numerical features to a range between 0 and 1.